 David Farbman lives in Needham and has been involved in Jewish organizations for the last twenty years, including serving on the governance committee of Yad Chessed for the last two.
 He has been a general and executive member of the boards of Temple Aliyah and Kehillath Israel, as well as serving on the board of Camp Ramah in New England for 15 years, including for three as president.
 Professionally, David is the director for the Center for Professional Learning at Gateways: Access to Jewish Education, after having served for 15 years as the senior researcher at the National Center on Time & Learning.
 He earned his B.A. from Brandeis University and his Ph.D. in American History from Brown University.
 He is married to Karen, a pediatric emergency physician at Children’s Hospital, and has three children ranging in age from 20 to 12.

 Sandra Fisher works for AZA Care Management and Home Care as a private geriatric care manager.
 Previously she served as Associate Vice President of Community Services for Combined Jewish Philanthropies and as Senior Vice President of Operations for WORK Inc., a nationally recognized pioneer in developing community-based programs for individuals with disabilities.
-Fisher was one of the early founders of The Second Step, a domestic violence agency in Newton where she currently serves as a member of the Finance Committee.
+Fisher was one of the early founders of The Second Step, a domestic violence agency in Newton where she has served as the Board Chair and a member of the Finance Committee.
 She joined the Yad Chessed Board in September 2013.

 Michael J. Goldberg is a partner in the firm Casner & Edwards LLP, where he specializes in the areas of business bankruptcy, financial restructuring and business transactions (in particular, real estate financing transactions).
 He is a Fellow of the American College of Bankruptcy; a member of the American Bankruptcy Institute (and former Co-Chair of its Real Estate Committee); a member of the Turnaround Management Association (and former President of its Northeast Chapter); and a member of the Boston Bar Association (Bankruptcy Section).
 As Co-Chair of the Legislation Committee of the Massachusetts Real Estate Bar Association (REBA), he coordinated REBA’s successful efforts in reforming the Massachusetts homestead laws.